PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ## Architecture Patterns

+Architecture patterns for designing system structure, integration patterns, multi-tenant solutions, and portal architecture.

 ### event-driven-architecture.md

-**When to Retrieve**: Questions about event-driven integration, Platform Events, asynchronous processing, event bus patterns, or decoupling Salesforce from external systems.
+**When to Retrieve**: How to implement Platform Events for asynchronous integration, designing event-driven architecture to decouple systems, publishing events from Flows or Apex, integrating with external event buses, or designing event payloads.

-**Summary**: Comprehensive guide to event-driven architecture using Platform Events.
-Covers event publication patterns, external event bus integration (EventBridge reference), payload design, error handling, and best practices.
-Includes when to use events vs. APIs vs. ETL.
+**Summary**: Guide to implementing event-driven architecture with Platform Events.
+Teaches how to publish events from Flows and Apex, design self-contained event payloads, integrate with external event buses, consume events internally, and handle errors.
+Includes decision framework for when to use events vs. APIs vs. ETL.

 **Key Topics**:
 - Platform Events publication from Flows and Apex